brewinapps/ios-maven-plugin/README.md

 30. ios.cocoaPodsEnabled        (default: false) Determines if the project contains Cocoapods dependencies.
 If set, the dependencies will be installed during execution.
 When Cocoapods is enabled, a given appName will not passed to the xcodebuild command.
 31. ios.iTunesConnectUsername   username to login to iTunesConnect
 32. ios.iTunesConnectPassword   password to login to iTunesConnect
+33. ios.xcodeVersion            The path to the xcode version, which should be used for the build process
+34. ios.xcTestsScheme           Specifies the scheme, used for the execution of xctests

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp